October 20, 2016

 World Travel Market, or WTM is a huge trade show with around 50,000 trade visitors each year—it has several presentation stages, but the clear value for attendees is access to so many exhibitors.
 Most exhibitors are destinations, but large travel suppliers and distributors as well as many technology companies also exhibit.

-DerbySoft is especially excited about WTM this year for three reasons.
-First, we’re launching a completely new product at WTM!
+DerbySoft was especially excited about WTM this year for three reasons.
+First, we launched a completely new product at WTM!
 It’s called One, and it is a comprehensive distribution platform for independent hotels and smaller hotel groups.
 It’s unlike anything else on the market, and we believe it is the best way for independents to tackle the wide variety of challenges that they face in selling online.

 ITB (Berlin) – Mar.
 8-12, 2017

 ITB is considered to be the world’s largest tourism trade fair with over 110,000 trade attendees and more than 11,000 exhibitors.

-Yes, it’s huge, but it’s organized by segments and by destinations across 26 different halls, so it’s more manageable than one might think.
+Yes, it’s huge, but it’s organised by segments and by destinations across 26 different halls, so it’s more manageable than one might think.
 Like WTM, it caters to every aspect of travel with exhibitors ranging from destinations to tech companies.
 For the past several years DerbySoft has rented a small portion of another exhibitor’s stand, but this year we’ll have our own, brand new stand in hall 7.1.

 We hope you will come to visit us!
 A trade visitor 5-day pass is €50 online or €75 at the event.